 My name is Dan Nicholson and I am originally from Grimsby, in the North East of England.
-I have lived in Thailand for a total of 17 years and so I now consider it to be my second home.
+I have lived in Thailand for a total of 18 years and so I now consider it to be my second home.
 I began my International school teaching career as an Early Years teacher in Bangkok.
 After 5 years in the capital, I moved to Pattaya, where I lived for a total of 12 years; working as an Early Years teacher and then a Primary Year 2 teacher.
-I’ve spent the past 6 years studying part-time for a BSc with the Open University.
-I took a break in 2015 to earn a PGCE (International) from the University of Nottingham.
-I then returned to England last year, to complete my degree as a full-time student.
-I’m a keen amateur cricketer and spent 5 years as a player and committee member at Pattaya Cricket Club, which included several playing trips to Phuket.
-I also enjoy hiking or cycling anywhere with a beautiful view and the opportunity to encounter wildlife.
+I completed a BSc with the Open University and then earned a PGCE (International) from the University of Nottingham, while working as a full time teacher.
 I thoroughly enjoy the challenge and rewards of teaching pupils from diverse cultural, linguistic and educational backgrounds.
 I believe in setting high expectations for attainment and behaviour and that a positive attitude to learning is a key component of success.
 I try to engage students with a combination of individual and collaborative learning opportunities, which allow them to build on their existing knowledge and skills.
 I think that providing tasks with the right balance of challenge and reward is the key to motivating students and fostering a love of learning.
-I’m looking forward to starting my first full year at Headstart and getting to know both students and parents in the coming weeks.
+I’m a keen amateur cricketer and spent 5 years as a player and committee member at Pattaya Cricket Club, which included several playing trips to Phuket.
+I enjoy hiking, cycling and playing the bass guitar; which I do with more enthusiasm than skill.
+I’m now entering my second full year at Headstart and look forward to getting to know both students and parents in the coming weeks.